flyingcircusio/doc/src/reference/security/data-protection.rst

 data protection laws.

 However, within the performance of maintenance work it may be necessary that administrators need to enter, change, or delete data records on a low technical level to ensure the continued operation of the overall system.
-This will only happen after having informed the affected customers and received explicit clearance using the request tracking system.
+This will only happen after having informed the affected customers and having documented this in our issue tracking system.

 Managed log files are rotated by the Flying Circus infrastructure automatically with sensible retention times.

-Changes in the Flying Circus user directory (e.g., SSH keys) must be documented beforehand and confirmed by the customer after the change has been performed.
+Changes in the Flying Circus user directory (e.g., SSH keys) can be performed by the customer themselves or through our support.
+If the change happens through our support hen it  must be documented beforehand and confirmed by the customer after the change has been performed.

 Order control